History of World Championship Wrestling: Dusty Rhodes as booker and collapse (1988)

-First years under Ted Turner (1989–1993)
+Founding and first years under Ted Turner (1988–1992)

 Jim Crockett Promotions was purchased outright by Turner on October 11, 1988.
 Originally incorporated by TBS as the Universal Wrestling Corporation, Turner promised fans that WCW would maintain the athlete-oriented style of the NWA.
 The sale was completed on November 2, 1988, with a television taping of NWA World Championship Wrestling that very same date in WCW's hometown of Atlanta.

 1989 proved to be a turnaround year for WCW, with Ric Flair as both World Champion and head booker.
 Flair would bring in Ricky Steamboat and Terry Funk, and his pay-per-view matches with Steamboat were financially and critically successful.
 Young stars such as Sid Vicious, Sting, Scott Steiner, The Road Warriors, Brian Pillman, The Great Muta and Lex Luger were given major storylines and championship opportunities.
 In March 1990, however, Flair would be fired as head booker after WCW talent began to argue that Flair was booking things in his favor.
 One of these examples was Flair's refusal to drop the WCW World title to Lex Luger, as he had already promised to drop it to Sting, who himself had been injured earlier in the year.
 Despite high ratings climbed and had well-received shows, Flair would be eventually replaced by Ole Anderson as head booker.

 Under Ole, WCW began to gradually incorporate much of the gimmicks for which the WWF was better known.
 These stunts included a cross-promotional appearance of RoboCop at Capital Combat in May 1990, the Chamber of Horrors gimmick, and the Black Scorpion storyline.
 House shows would drop to record lows as Ole continuously pushed older wrestlers who were loyal to him.
 Behind the scenes, WCW was becoming more autonomous and slowly started separating itself from the NWA.
 They would officially split from the NWA in January 1991, and began to recognize its own WCW World Heavyweight Championship and WCW World Tag Team Championship.